 1. In Search of a Prince

-This is a contemporary story, but it follows a girl (Brielle) who finds out that she’s a princess of an African country.
-So her mom kept it a secret for so long because her dad (prince) did pass away.
+This is a contemporary story, but it follows a girl (Brielle) who discovers she’s a princess of an African country.
+So, her mom kept it a secret for so long because her dad (Prince) did pass away.
 The mom decided to cut ties and not associate with the kingdom.
 But her daughter is the only heir to the throne.
 So the king calls her up and requests to bring her.

-Brielle discovers that she is a princess, and she goes to the kingdom.
+Brielle discovers she is a princess and goes to the kingdom.
 It was a fun story, and I found that the characters were so real, and I enjoyed their interactions.
 Also, there is a sweet romance, and the faith is incredible in this one.
-So, I would recommend if you love Christian romance with a regency vibe as Redeeming Love.
+So, I recommend it if you love Christian romance with a regency vibe, such as Redeeming Love.

 Author: Shiloh